movshov/AI-Dinner-Party/README.md

 2 2 -1 2 7 2 -8 -9 0 2
 -6 -1 9 3 -6 10 9 -3 10 0
 ```
 The number on the first row is the number of people attending this party referred to hereafter as "N".
 Then every column to row is how much person "a" wants to be seated next to person "b".
-Note that the number in the preference_matrix can be negative and if the row and column are both equal to "N" then the value is 0 because a person cannot be seated next to themselves.
+Note that the number in the preference_matrix can be negative and if the row and column are both equal to the same number, aka the same person, then the value is 0 because a person cannot be seated next to themselves.

 # Build
 This program has several flags available for testing.